-ment of its optical chain to modulate the polarization.
-This choice ensures a measurement of polarized signal for each individual detector on all sky position, without requiring for scanning redundancy, by suppressing the 1/f noise and mitigating systematic errors (including beam and polarization non-ideality, gain variation, and bandpass mismatch).
+Each LiteBIRD telescope will have a separate continuously rotating half-wave plate (HWP) as the first element of its optical chain to modulate the polarization.
+This choice ensures a measurement of polarized signal for each individual detector on all sky positions, without requiring for scanning redundancy, by suppressing the 1/f noise and mitigating systematic errors (including and bandpass mismatch).